canonical/certification-docs/Policy_Guide.rst

 * The `certification-docs` package is also installed on every SUT as a suggested package for `canonical-certification-server`

-* MAAS servers installed following our MANIAC guide provide the docs via html locally (http://maas.server.ip/doc)
+* MAAS servers installed following our MANIACS guide provide the docs via html locally (http://maas.server.ip/doc)

 Certification Process